kintone-labs/kintone-js-sdk/docs/reference/connection.md

 ### setProxy(proxyHost, proxyPort, proxyUsername, proxyPassword)

-> Set proxy for the connection module
+> Set proxy for the connection module. <br>
+> This function is available on node.js environment only. <br>
+> On Browser environment, proxy settings are controlled by the Browser.

 **Parameter**